bradfa/bradfa.github.io/_posts/2017-11-27-android-buying.md

 The RS988 is carrier unlocked and has good support for the frequencies used by Verizon, AT&T, and T-Mobile in the USA.
-When I first received the phone I used it on [Ting][ting]'s T-Mobile MVNO network and it worked fine although service at my house was less than stellar.
-I've since switched to [AT&T][att]'s prepaid service and get very good service at my house but less than stellar service at work.
+When I first received the phone I used it on [Ting's][ting] T-Mobile MVNO network and it worked fine although service at my house was less than stellar.
+I've since switched to [AT&T's][att] prepaid service and get very good service at my house but less than stellar service at work.
 My lesson learned here is that mobile phone provider coverage maps lie and one must actually test each provider's coverage in the areas which matter to